 Not any burning substance produces this state.
 The only one to which this quality is recognized is the Frankincense resin, it is the resin that must be placed in the censer and not the essential oil.
 It can be accompanied by other plants that share the same purifying qualities to strengthen their action.

-For this, we find incense present above all in religious rites or otherwise used to promote the return to health, in the tradition of many populations.
+For this, we find incense present in religious rites or otherwise used to promote the return to health, in the tradition of many populations.
 The state of health for man is a state where the negativities, visible and invisible, are removed and where its spiritual component finds its guiding place in our existence.

 If you want to create a better future, attracting certain blessings and energy your way, and you would like to use magic but you don’t feel comfortable with casting the spell yourself, don’t forget I can help you with my spell casting service!